wyattferguson/pattern/README.md

 ## Setup New Project

-Make sure you [install uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) if you dont already have it.
+Make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) before you start.

 Create new project: